watchly/docs/docs/reference/api.md

 ## Ingest Grouped Events

 The following example request contains grouped events.
-The structure of the `JSON` payload should have the scheme of:

-`[ { "labels": { "key1": "value1", "key2": "value12" } }, ]` in which teh array comprises of one or more JSON objects describing Events.
+The structure of the `JSON` payload should have the scheme of `[ { "labels": { "key1": "value1", "key2": "value12" } }, ]` in which the array comprises of one or more JSON objects describing Events.

 ### Example Request